OverviewMorne Diablotin is the highest peak on the island nation of Dominica. It is a beautiful peak, but usually shrouded in mist.

 When to climbThere are no real dry seasons in this region, but some seasons are certainly wetter still than others.
 Needless to say, this region is very wet and heavy rains are possible at any time.

 On average, February, March and April are the driest months, followed by December and January.
-June through November are very wet.
+June through November are wetter, although the difference from the dry season is not always dramatic.
 From about mid-December through early May is the best time to climb, but even in the driest seasons, it rains almost every day up high.

 Mountain ConditionsA supposed weather forecast is below, but it seems to be based on Roseau which is a much drier and warmer location: